wingwayungg/nextjs-blog2/README.md

 Please visit https://country-by-gnp-wingwayungg.vercel.app/

 ## Running in local environment
-If one wishs to run this project locally, please follow the following steps:
+If one wishes to run this project locally, please follow the following steps:
 1. Clone this repo and change to the project directory
 2. Install required packages
 ```